apollographql/apollo/design/high-level-reactivity.md

 }
 ```

 This will tell the client which dependencies they should watch to figure out if the list object itself changed, or if the list of tasks needs to be updated.
+Of course, the extra metadata will be filtered out before passing the data to the actual consumer.

 Note that can’t put the `__deps` field on tasks itself, because JSON doesn’t allow it, so we have to put it on the parent instead.
 Also, the `__self` field is a shorthand to avoid listing all of the properties of the list object - it could have `name`, `description`, and so on, and it would be a waste of bandwidth to send all of those key names again.